toroduque/terrificu/README.md

 # Terrificu
-Simple To do list app that will helps me getting my shit done
+Simple To do list app will helps me getting my shit done